DeathStroke19891/design-analysis_algorithms/README.md

-**This github repo is a mirror link to my gitea instance running on my server**
+**The github repo is a mirror link to my gitea instance running on my server**

-# DAA-lab programs
+# Design and analysis of algorithms

-Lab programs where I analyze several popular algorithms.
+Programs where I analyze several popular algorithms.